-118. Notice to Creditors
+115. Notice to Creditors

-- (1) No later than twenty eight (28) days after a merger is approved under Article 116(4), each Merging Body that is a Company shall send written notice to each of its Creditors who, after its Directors have made reasonable enquiries, is known to the Directors to have a claim against the company exceeding \$5,000. - (2) The notice shall state: - (a) that the Company intends to merge, in accordance with this Part, with one (1) or more bodies corporate specified in the notice; and - (b) that the merger agreement and the Company's Special Resolution is available to Creditors from the Company, free of charge, on request. - (3) If Article 119 applies to the merger, the notice shall, in addition: - (a) state that a Merging Company has applied or will apply for the permission of the Court under that Article; - (b) state that any Creditor of any of the Merging Bodies may request the Company making the application to send a copy of the application to the Creditor; and - (c) set out information as to: - (i) a means by which a Creditor may contact the Company making the application, or a person representing it in that application; and - (ii) the effect of Article 119(4), including the date of the application if known at the time of the notice. - (4) If Article 119 does not apply to the merger, the notice shall state (in addition to the matters in Article (4) that any Creditor of the Company may: - (a) object to the merger, within twenty eight (28) days of the date of the publication of the notice, under Article 120(2)(a); or - (b) require the Company to notify the Creditor if any other Creditor of the Company applies to the Court under Article 120(2)(b). - (5) The Company shall, within the time set out in Article 118(6), publish the contents of the notice in an Appointed Newspaper or in any other manner approved by the Registrar. - (6) The notice under Article 118(5) shall be published:
+- (1) No later than twenty eight (28) days after a merger is approved under Article 112(3), each Merging Company shall send written notice to each of its Creditors who, after its Directors have made reasonable enquiries, is known to the Directors to have a claim against the company exceeding \$5,000. - (2) The notice shall state: - (a) that the Company intends to merge, in accordance with this Part, with one (1) or more Merging Companies specified in the notice; and - (b) that the merger agreement and the Company's Special Resolution is available to Creditors from the Company, free of charge, on request. - (3) If Article 116 applies to the merger, the notice shall, in addition: - (a) state that a Merging Company has applied or will apply for the permission of the Court under that Article: - (b) state that any Creditor of any of the Merging Companies may request the Company making the application to send a copy of the application to the Creditor; and - (c) set out information as to: - (i) a means by which a Creditor may contact the Company making the application, or a person representing it in that application; and - (ii) the effect of Article 116(4), including the date of the application if known at the time of the notice. - (4) If Article 116 does not apply to the merger, the notice shall state (in addition to the matters in Article 115(3)) that any Creditor of the Company may:

-- (a) no later than twenty eight (28) days after the merger is approved under Article 116; or - (b) as soon as practicable after the Company sends the last of the notices under Article 118(1), whichever occurs earlier.
+- (a) object to the merger, within twenty eight (28) days of the date of the publication of the notice, under Article 117(2)(a); or - (b) require the Company to notify the Creditor if any other Creditor of the Company applies to the Court under Article 117(2)(b). - (5) The Company shall, within the time set out in Article 115(6), publish the contents of the notice in an Appointed Publication or in any other manner approved by the Registrar. - (6) The notice under Article 115(5) shall be published: - (a) no later than twenty eight (28) days after the merger is approved under Article 112; or - (b) as soon as practicable after the Company sends the last of the notices under Article 115(1), whichever occurs earlier.

-119. Company to apply to Court if solvency statement not made
+116. Company to apply to Court if solvency statement not made

-- (1) This Article applies to a merger if a certificate signed by a Director of any of the Merging Companies under Article 115(5) does not contain the statement referred to in Article 115(3) - (2) The merger may not be completed unless the Court has permitted the merger on the ground that the merger would not be unfairly prejudicial to the interests of any Creditor of any of the Merging Bodies. - (3) A Merging Company to which a certificate mentioned in Article 119(1) relates, or all such Companies jointly if there are more than one, shall as soon as is practicable after the proposed merger is approved under Article 116: - (a) apply to the Court for permission for the merger; and - (b) send a copy of that application: - to any Creditor known to the Directors, following reasonable enquiries to have a claim against any of the Merging Bodies exceeding the amount specified in Article 118(1); - (ii) to any other Creditor of any of the Merging Bodies who request a copy from that Company; and - (iii) the Registrar. - (4) The Court shall not hear the application for at least twenty eight (28) days after it is made to the Court.
+- (1) This Article applies to a merger if a certificate signed by a Director of any of the Merging Companies under Article 111(5) does not contain the statement referred to in Article 111(3). - (2) The merger may not be completed unless the Court has permitted the merger on the ground that the merger would not be unfairly prejudicial to the interests of any Creditor of any of the Merging Companies. - (3) A Merging Company to which a certificate mentioned in Article 116(1) relates, or all such Companies jointly if there are more than one, shall as soon as is practicable after the proposed merger is approved under Article 112: - (a) apply to the Court for permission for the merger; and - (b) send a copy of that application: - (i) to any Creditor known to the Directors, following reasonable enquiries to have a claim against any of the Merging Companies exceeding the amount specified in Article 115(1); - (ii) to any other Creditor of any of the Merging Companies who request a copy from that Company; and - (iii) the Registrar. - (4) The Court shall not hear the application for at least twenty eight (28) days after the application is made to the Court.